 Anyone who's had insomnia knows how frustrating it can be.
-There are a variety of prescription and over-the-counter sleep aids available, one of which is the hormone melatonin, sold in the form of a dietary supplement.
+There are a variety of prescription and over-the-counter sleep aids available.
+One option is the hormone melatonin, which is sold in the form of a dietary supplement.

 Although we often don't notice them, many of our bodily functions, including the rise and fall of blood pressure and changes in body temperature, run on a daily cycle called a circadian rhythm.
 Sleep also follows a circadian rhythm.